WC0xE0/Project-Shell/README.md

 ## Introduction

 This project is to implement a shell.
-My code in the file executor.c
+My code is in the file executor.c

 What's been provided is a command parser that reads a command provided at the command prompt and creates a tree.
 My job is to process the created tree so that the command represented by the tree is executed.